6.4. Installation for developers

 pre-commit install

-In the developing phase, MUSE can also be used to run test cases to check that the model would reproduce expected results from a defined set of input data.
-Tests can be run with the command [pytest](https://docs.pytest.org/en/latest/), from the testing framework of the same name.
+If you followed the Installation for developers guide, you are likely developing your own tests for MUSE.
+These tests ensure that a model produces reproducible results for a defined set of input data.
+Tests can be run with the command [pytest](https://docs.pytest.org/en/latest/), using the testing framework of the same name.

 python -m pytest